mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 | Oath | [Genesis 21:23](https://biblia.com/bible/esv/genesis/21/23) | [Genesis 26:25](https://biblia.com/bible/esv/genesis/26/28)
 | Treaty | [Genesis 21:24-31](https://biblia.com/bible/esv/genesis/21/24-31) | [Genesis 26:30-31](https://biblia.com/bible/esv/genesis/26/30-31)
 | Beersheba named | [Genesis 21:31](https://biblia.com/bible/esv/genesis/21:31) | [Genesis 26:32-33](https://biblia.com/bible/esv/genesis/26/32-33)

+### God's name

+God's covenental name, Yahweh, appears seven times in this episode.
+Seven is an important number in the Bible, signifying completeness.
+Structurally, this feature attests to the unity of this segment in the Jacob Cycle.
+It also shows that God is with Isaac throughout his time in Gerar even when it's not explicitly apparent.

 ## Divine promises in Gerar